bdb-opensource/c-sharp-pitfalls/README.md

 ### Bugs

 1. When [comparing (using `==`) a nullable to a non-nullable generic struct](http://stackoverflow.com/questions/16797890/why-are-generic-and-non-generic-structs-treated-differently-when-building-expres) in an expression, you get a runtime error.
 The [Connect issue](https://connect.microsoft.com/VisualStudio/feedback/details/788793/expression-equal-with-one-nullable-and-one-plain-generic-struct-value-causes-invalidoperationexception#) explains that the bug is fixed in Roslyn, but will probably not be fixed in the current (old) compiler.
+2. As explained in pitfalls above, co/contravariance does not work for value-type type parameters.
+However, [the compiler will allow you to constrain a type parameter to be a value (`struct`)](http://stackoverflow.com/questions/9353293/c-sharp-variance-annotation-of-a-type-parameter-constrained-to-be-value-type) resulting in a useless co/contravariance declaration.

 ## .NET